 At top of Church Street, there’s a large square which you cross to get to the Station and to Westfields.
 But this is also a terrific place to tarry with kids.
 There are several cafes around what is really a very Italian-style piazza.

-There are fun water play fountains, a table tennis table and huge chess set, plus some groovy food trucks.
+There are fun water play fountains, a table tennis table and a huge chess set, plus some groovy food trucks.

 Old Government House